celoyd/potato/tools/accept-list/README.md

 to 'new-allow-list.txt' (header false);
 ```

-Now we have a new allow list for use with `train.py`.
-There’s nothing particularly special about 0.225; it just happens to put the cutoff roughly where I think it’s sensible.
-You could also use a `limit`, for example, although I’d be surprised if you wwere chipping every single scene in the Open Data Program, so it probably only makes sense if you’re also selecting on the `event`s you have at hand.
+We can use this with `train.py`.
+There’s nothing particularly special about the 0.225 cutoff; it just happens to put the bar roughly where I think it’s sensible.
+You could also use a `limit`, for example, although I’d be surprised if you were chipping every single scene in the Open Data Program, so it probably only makes sense if you’re also selecting for the `event`s you have at hand.

 ## Reflections and regrets

 Given a time machine, here’s what I would tell myself before doing this:

 - CIDs are coarser than the idea being applied; they aren’t the right unit of analysis.
-There are several really beautiful collects disqualified by a few big clouds in one corner (this is basically what seeing=4 means).
+There are several really beautiful collects disqualified by a few big clouds in one corner (this is basically what seeing=3 means).
 The best way is probably something like a very simple polygon-drawing tool to make an “allow polygon” attached to each CID, such that ARD tiles that fall entirely within the polygon are accepted.
 Maybe the output CSV is a list of quadkeys or maybe it’s CIDs and geojson polygons.
 Maybe it makes more sense to do deny polygons instead, or maybe the chipper should actually use the polygons to do its own in-tile masking.
 Any of these would certainly add complexity, but I think they could probably increase the useful information by something like 1/3 on the same data.

 - My ratings definitely drifted over time; for example, I think I got less strict about what could go in the lowest-water class as I went along.
 I don’t think this is likely to cause any measurable problems, and I don’t regret cutting corners on proper methodology for human ratings in this case.